Political activities of Elon Musk: United States

+Musk and his son, X Æ A-XII, with Donald Trump in the Oval Office on February 11, 2025.

 According to The Washington Post, Musk expressed support for Trump at an event hosted by businessman Nelson Peltz.
 In March 2024, The New York Times reported that he had met Trump at Mar-a-Lago; Musk believed that Biden should be defeated in the 2024 presidential election at the time.
 Approximately thirty minutes after a would-be assassin shot and wounded Trump at a campaign rally near Butler, Pennsylvania, in July, Musk endorsed Trump.
 He congratulated Trump's decision to name senator JD Vance of Ohio as his running mate.

 During the transition period after Trump was re-elected, Musk became omnipresent at Mar-a-Lago, where his activities led The Washington Post to refer to him as "somewhere between unofficial co-president and 'first buddy'".
 In December, after Musk helped to kill a government funding bill, his outsize influence led some politicians and political commentators to start calling him "President Musk", or variants like "Shadow President Elon Musk".
 AI-generated images using this theme circulated on social media, such as one showing Musk being inaugurated while Trump held the bible on which Musk took his oath.
 Another, titled "President Musk", showed Trump as a puppet and Musk as the puppeteer.
 Cartoonists also created works with Musk as president, accompanied by Trump.
 He has been regarded as an éminence grise by various sources.

 Musk attended Trump's inauguration in the United States Capitol rotunda with his son X Æ A-Xii, seated in close proximity to Trump.
 After the inauguration, he spoke at Trump's inaugural rally at Capital One Arena.
 During his speech, Musk clasped his right hand against his chest and raised out his arm above his head with his palm facing down, and turned around to perform the gesture to the audience behind him before saying, "My heart goes out to you."
 The gesture led to an unresolved controversy over whether or not he was giving a Nazi salute.